chococandy63/AWS-Resource-Monitor/README.md

 # AWS-Resource-Monitor Project
-AWS Project using SHELL SCRIPTING for DevOps
+AWS Project using SHELL SCRIPTING- DevOps project

 ### Purpose of the project
 To create a shell script that will monitor the aws resource usage at a particular instance of time.